Lightstreamer/Lightstreamer-example-MarketDepth-adapter-java/README.md

 This Adapter Set is configured and will be referenced by the clients as `MARKETDEPTH`.

-The `adapters.xml` file for the Market Depth Demo, should look like:
+The `adapters.xml` file for the Market Depth Demo, should look like this:
 ```xml
 <?xml version="1.0"?>
 <adapters_conf id="MARKETDEPTH">